ReactiveMatter/tasks-and-events/README.md

 ![screenshot](screenshot.png)

+## Features
+1. Single page dashboard with calender
+2. Categorize tasks and events with tags.
+3. Local first with optional server backend.

 ## The backend

 The api.php is a single file backend which syncs the content in json format to server if the password (i.e. token) in the file matches the password used by the user in the frontend.